 The recipes in Lewin’s book are basic and explained in a very straightforward manner, with lots of pictures to serve as your guide.
 The recipes range from easiest (Sauerkraut) to challenges (corned beef) in each section of the book.

 For those who are already comfortable with fermenting, this book isn’t an ideal choice, as it only has 25 recipes.
 This book is also rather political.
-The Art of Fermentation is more thorough, but more intimidating.
+The Art of Fermentation is more thorough but also more intimidating.

 Mastering Fermentation by Mary Karlin